hackclub/hackclub/workshops/compound-interest-calc/README.md

     print('The Simple Interest is: ', si)
 ```
-Now we create a while loop so that the user can exit or keep on calculating as per thier needs.
+Now we create a while loop so that the user can exit or keep on calculating as per their needs.

 ```python
 while True: